kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 The input data needed to run this tutorial is been pulled from Kaggle .
 In order to pull the data we need to create a Kaggle account , user needs to register with his email and password and create a Kaggle username.

-We have successfully registered our Kaggle account.
+Once we have successfully registered our Kaggle account.
 Now, we have to have access the API Token .
 API access is needed to pull data from Kaggle , to get the API access click on your profile picture on the top right and select “Account” from the menu.

 <img width="358" alt="Account" src="https://user-images.githubusercontent.com/17012391/167830480-334e2586-5df1-4cf4-be79-cfcfda5048ac.png">